nazar-pc/ronion/spec.md

 No response is needed for this command, can be sent to nodes if unsure whether node is still alive and will actually receive the message.

-After dropping the segment of the path, the last node left in path can be used to again extend path to another node.
+After dropping the segment of the routing path, the last node left in the routing path can be used to again extend routing path to another node.

 #### DATA command
 Is used to actually transfer useful data between applications on different nodes.